Near Yermo in San Bernardino County, California — The American West (Pacific Coastal)

 Calico’s last school teacher, Mrs. Margaret Kincaid Oliver, is buried here at the Calico Cemetery.

 Location.
 34° 57.084′ N, 116° 51.893′ W. Marker is near Yermo, California, in San Bernardino County.
+Marker and site are located at the far end of town, up on the hill above the town.
 Touch for map.
-Marker and site are located at the far end of town, up on the hill above the town.
 Marker is in this post office area: Yermo CA 92398, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 10 miles of this marker, measured as the crow flies.
 Lucy Bell Lane (about 600 feet away, measured in a direct line); Town of Calico (approx. ¼ mile away); Calico Lives Again (approx. ¼ mile away); Daggett (approx. 6.1 miles away); Daggett Garage (approx. 6.2 miles away); Forks of the Road (approx. 9.2 miles away); Knights of the Rails (approx. 9.6 miles away); National Old Trails Hwy/Route 66 (approx. 9.6 miles away).
 Touch for a list and map of all markers in Yermo.